Skip to content

 A gift letter used for a mortgage is a formal statement that money is gifted for the down payment and is not a loan that must be repaid.
 Additionally, the letter must reflect the donor’s name, address of the property, the dollar amount of the gift, and the relationship between the recipient and the donor.

-Gift funds can be used to pay the down payment and closing costs, which average between 1% and 4% of your mortgage amount.
+You can use gift funds to pay the down payment and closing costs, which typically range from 1% to 4% of your mortgage amount.
 In addition, loan programs allow you to use the gift money to meet mortgage reserve requirements, funds set aside to cover several monthly payments after closing.

 Gift letter template for a Mortgage